lucylin43/study-tracker/README.md

 Study-tracker
 =======================
 Study-tracker is a web application for students to make dynamic To-Do lists for studying purposes.
 The application sets up a RESTful Node API using the Express framework and stores tasks in a local MongoDB database using Mongoose.

-An AngularJS frontend uses the RESTful API routes.
+AngularJS templating is used to implement a single-page web application, with angular routing enabling navigation between different views without page refreshes.

 ## Acknowledgements